To making lifesaving medical care available to all Ugandans

 GEC is dedicated to addressing these issues in a sustainable fashion.
 Members of GEC work with the health professionals currently providing patient care at established hospitals in lower income economies.

 By performing assessments of community needs, working alongside medical practitioners, and directly caring for patients, GEC strives to improve access to emergency care for local people by training local providers and introducing appropriate medical technology.

 In addition, GEC physicians have developed a train-the-trainer program model in emergency medicine for local providers.
-The train-the-trainer model employs task shifting, whereby non-physician clinicians, rather then emergency physician specialists, treat patients.
+The train-the-trainer model employs task sharing, whereby non-physician clinicians, rather then emergency physician specialists, treat patients.
 By using non-physician clinicians, this program better utilizes the limited healthcare workforce and can be rapidly and inexpensively scaled-up.
-This program contains a core didactic curriculum that can be adapted to suit the various communities with which we work.
+This program contains a core didactic curriculum that can be adapted to suit the various communities.